University

 Grafton Campus

-Becoming an audiologist involves the completion of the two-year masters programme, followed by one further year of supervised clinical practice, leading to a Certificate of Clinical Competence provided by the NZAS.
-This is normally undertaken while employed in an audiology clinic.
+Becoming an audiologist involves a two-year masters programme, followed by one further year of supervised clinical practice.
+This leads to a Certificate of Clinical Competence provided by the NZAS, which is normally undertaken while employed in an audiology clinic.

 Facilities such as the University's Hearing and Tinnitus Clinic and The Oticon Foundation Hearing Education Centre provide excellent opportunities for clinical training and continuing education for practising audiologists.